-- Clark D, Newcombe EM, Forrest RW, Keeley N, Taylor DI, Goodwin E and Jiang W 2012.
+- Clark D, Newcombe EM, Forrest RW, Keeley N, Goodwin E and Jiang W 2012.
 Stage one development of subzones (I) and (K) in Tasman Bay AMA 3: Summary Report - Addendum.
 Cawthron Report 2176A.
 Prepared for Tasman Mussels Limited and Tasman Bay Ring Road Farming Limited.
 70 pages plus appendices.

-- Clark D, Newcombe EM, Forrest RW, Keeley N, Taylor DI, Goodwin E and Jiang W 2012.
+- Clark D, Newcombe EM, Forrest RW, Keeley N, Goodwin E and Jiang W 2012.
 Stage one development of subzones (P) and (Q) in Golden Bay AMA 2: Summary Report.
 Prepared for Golden Bay Ring Road Farming Ltd. 73 pages plus appendices.

 - Newcombe EM and Cardenas CA 2011.
 Rocky reef benthic assemblages in the Magellan Strait and the South Shetland Islands (Antarctica).
 Revista de Biología Marina y Oceanografía 46 (2):177-188.

 - Olavarría C, Acevedo J, Gibbons J and Newcombe EM 2010.
 Southernmost distribution of common bottlenose dolphins (Tursiops truncatus) in the Eastern South Pacific.
 Aquatic Mammals 36 (3):288-293.

 - Newcombe EM and Taylor RB 2010.
 Trophic cascades in a seaweed-epifauna-fish food chain.
 Marine Ecology Progress Series 408:161-167.